Scipy -- Library of scientific algorithms for Python¶

 Ordinary differential equations (ODEs)¶

-SciPy provides two different ways to solve ODEs: An API based on the function odeint
+SciPy provides two different ways to solve ODEs: An API based on the function odeint, and object-oriented API based on the class ode.
+Usually odeint is easier to get started with, but the ode class offers some finer level of control.

-, first import it from the scipy.integrate
+To use odeint, first import it from the scipy.integrate module

 from scipy import *